Felix Grucci: 2000

 On March 20, 2000, Grucci announced that he would run for the Republican nomination in New York's 1st congressional district.
 Incumbent Representative Michael Forbes, who had switched his political affiliation from Republican to Democratic, was defeated in the Democratic primary by Regina Seltzer.
 In the general election Grucci defeated Seltzer with 133,020 votes to her 97,299.

-During the election Grucci was endorsed by Arizona Senator John McCain, Suffolk County Republican Chairman Tony Apollaro, Suffolk County Clerk Ed Romaine, Assembly-member Pat Accampora, Brookhaven Town Counciler John LaValle, Southold Town Counciler Bill Moore, and Southampton Village trustee Bill Manger.
+During the election Grucci was endorsed by Arizona Senator John McCain, Suffolk County Republican Chairman Tony Apollaro, Suffolk County Clerk Ed Romaine, Assembly-member Pat Accampora, Brookhaven Town Councilor John LaValle, Southold Town Councilor Bill Moore, and Southampton Village trustee Bill Manger.

 2002

 During the 2002 congressional elections Grucci released a radio advertisement which stated that Tim Bishop had "turned his back" on rape victims at Southampton College.
 Grucci was criticized for the advertisement and Bishop filed a lawsuit to prevent the advertisement from being played.
 Amy Walter stated that the advertisement was "a big turning point in this contest" as it was initially predicted that Grucci would easily win reelection.

 In the general election Bishop narrowly defeated Grucci with 84,276 votes to 81,524.